-Beyond Teletherapy: How US tech is transforming mental wellness in later life
+Beyond Teletherapy: How US tech is transforming mental wellness in later life, and what it means for Australians

 AI and digital tools are being designed to support therapists by offering clients optional access, encouragement, and monitoring between sessions.
 The goal is to help people get more out of the therapeutic relationship and keep human engagement at the centre of therapy.
 Let’s look at some of the latest innovations, and what they might mean for us here in Australia.